Periodic Shadowing for Set-Valued Maps: A Construction via Isometric Involutions

-It is worth noting that this construction does not require the compactness of $X$ nor the continuity of the set-valued map $F$, providing a flexible framework for generating examples in various metric settings.
+This construction requires neither compactness of the phase space nor continuity of the induced set-valued map, making it particularly suitable for generating examples in general metric settings.
+Moreover, it provides a systematic method for transferring dynamical properties from deterministic systems to the set-valued setting.